SAP-archive/teched2020-IIS361/exercises/ex5/README.md

 click on the navigation indicator ( '\>' ) at the end of a table row in the Analytical list page.

-Exercise 5.2 Displaying Data Points in Object Page Header
+Bonus Exercise 2.2 Displaying Data Points in Object Page Header
 ---------------------------------------------------------

 In this exercise, you will you will add two additional pieces of